eclipse-symphony/symphony/docs/symphony-book/vendors/job.md

 }
 ```

-Upon receiving a job, the job vendor creates a [deployment](../uom/deployment.md) object and sends the object to the Symphony solution vendor.
+Upon receiving a job, the job vendor creates a [deployment](../concepts/unified-object-model/deployment.md) object and sends the object to the Symphony solution vendor.

-The job vendor can also be configured to trigger periodical reconciliation jobs by enabling the `poll.enabled` property of the `managers.symphony.jobs`:
+The job vendor can also trigger periodical reconciliation jobs by enabling the `poll.enabled` property of the `managers.symphony.jobs`:

 ```json
 {